 E. IRS Website

 The Internal Revenue Service provides a great deal of current information, including forms, on its website.
 Although the browse capability works better than searching, the site offers search options for retrieving tax materials.

-The page listing "Basic Tools for Tax Pros" provides access to research materials, such as the code and regulations, the Internal Revenue Bulletin, and the Internal Revenue Manual.
+The page listing "Basic Tools for Tax Professionals" provides access to research materials, such as the code and regulations, the Internal Revenue Bulletin, and the Internal Revenue Manual.